Psychology

 PSY 370 Forensic Psychology 3.0 Credits

-This course describes the psychological processes involved in the legal system.
-The material delves into the growing field of psychological study and application in the legal field.
+This course examines the psychological processes involved in the legal system.
+The material covered will delve into the growing field of psychological study and its application in the legal field.

 Repeat Status: Not repeatable for credit